-An Otago Polytechnic graduate has taken the top prize at the iD International Emerging Designer Awards.
+An Otago Polytechnic graduate took the top prize at the iD International Emerging Designer Awards in Dunedin last night.

 The collection was inspired by textiles and travel, which the judges described as "eclectic and joyful, sleek, chic and professional, with intricate detailing and true depth."